Magnesium Lotion Comparisons

 * Bottle Size: 8 oz. * Price: $ 13.94 (Prices vary according to sites)

-* Amount of Magnesium in ONE teaspoon: Unknown (*I wrote to the company but they did not respond to my question.
-The same question was asked on their Amazon page by other customers and they failed to answer the question there, either).
+* Amount of Magnesium in ONE teaspoon: Unknown (*I wrote to the company to ask how much magnesium was in their product but they did not respond to my question.
+The same question was asked on their Amazon page by several other customers and the company failed to answer the question there, too).

 * Ingredients: Purified Water, Magnesium Oil (Magnesium Chloride) Coconut Oil, Caprylic/Capric Triglyceride, Glycerin, Shea Butter, Glyceryl Stearate, Cetearyl Glucoside, Natural Vanilla Oil, Hydroxypropyl Methylcellulose, Potassium Sorbate, Citric Acid and Xanthan Gum.

 Cons: The oils or Shea butter in the lotion are not organic.
 It contains a vanilla scent, and most people do not want a scented magnesium lotion.
-The source of Magnesium is undisclosed.
+The source of Magnesium is undisclosed - and to me, this is a big red flag.
 The company refused to answer my questions when I wrote to them directly and when I asked for their guidance on Amazon.
 Their lotion contains ???? amount of magnesium per teaspoon - they wouldn't disclose this information, either.
 Knowing how much magnesium is in a magnesium lotion is a must for customers, so it is unfortunate that this company would not disclose this information.
 It's also unfortunate that they ignored my requests for information, as well as the requests of other customers.